-Winter 2018: City Council directs Kirkland staff to create a city-wide connections map, depicting pathway and roadway connections in all relevant neighborhoods.
+January 2019: City Council directs Kirkland staff to create a city-wide connections map, depicting potential pathway and roadway connections in all relevant neighborhoods.

-Winter 2019 to Fall 2019: Kirkland's staff engages with public about specific roadway and pathway connections.
+May 2019 to October 2019: Kirkland's staff engages with public about specific potential roadway and pathway connections.

-October/November 2019: City Council adopts the Connections map, as part of its annual update to the Comprehensive Plan.
+November 5, 2019 (tentative date): City Council to consider the Connections map, as part of the annual update to the Comprehensive Plan.

 What do you mean by "resilient transportation network"?

 The two maps below depict two different communities that use two different land-uses to provide for the same number of homes with equal distance between destinations.
 The street-ends of the cul de sac community depicted on the left force all drivers to funnel onto the same arterial streets, often resulting in traffic congestion.
 This differs from the grid network (depicted on the right), which offers drivers a variety of route-choices.
 Providing for multiple route options makes the traffic grid more resilient, which ensures that emergency responders always have direct access to residents in need of help and residents always have access to their homes, even if one of their streets is closed.